-The objective of this agreed-upon procedures engagement was to assess selected aspects of Maryland's implementation of Title 7 CFR, Part 274, Issuance and Use of Program Benefits.
+The objective of this agreed-upon procedures engagement was to assess selected aspects of Massachusetts' implementation of Title 7 CFR, Part 274, Issuance and Use of Program Benefits.
 The assessment procedures associated with this engagement were developed by the OIG and performed under contract by TFC.
-The purpose of the assessment was to evaluate whether the State was properly administering the SNAP program in accordance with Title 7 CFR, Part 274 requirements.
-Based on the results
+The purpose of the assessment was to evaluate whether the State was properly administering SNAP in accordance with Title 7 CFR, Part 274 requirements.
+Based on the results of testing, if

-&lt;sup>4 SNAP National Level Annual Summary, Participation and Costs, 1969-2017, FNS, April 6, 2018.
+4 SNAP National Level Annual Summary, Participation and Costs, 1969 - 2017, FNS, April 6, 2018 instances of non-compliance were identified, recommendations would be provided accordingly.

-&lt;sup>5 SNAP was previously authorized by the Food Stamp Act of 1964 and later amended by the Food Stamp Act of 1977.
+5 SNAP was previously authorized by the Food Stamp Act of 1964 and later amended by the Food Stamp Act of 1977.
+The Food, Conservation, and Energy Act of 2008 renamed the Food Stamp Act of 1977 to the Food and Nutrition Act of 2008.

-&lt;sup>6 SNAP State Activity Report Fiscal Year 2016, FNS SNAP Program Accountability and Administration Division, September 2017.
+6 SNAP State Activity Report Fiscal Year 2016, FNS SNAP, Program Accountability and Administration Division, September 2017